guoshengkang/guoshengkang.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Guosheng Kang is currently an lecturer at School of Computer Science and Engineering in Hunan University of Science and Technology, Xiangtan, China.
-He received PhD degree from [School of Computer He received both B.A. and M.S. degrees in mathematics and computer science respectively from [Hunan University of Science and Technology](http://www.hnust.edu.cn/).
+Dr. Guosheng Kang is currently a lecturer at School of Computer Science and Engineering in Hunan University of Science and Technology, Xiangtan, China.
+He received PhD degree from [School of Computer Science](http://www.cs.fudan.edu.cn/) at [Fudan University](https://www.fudan.edu.cn/), Shanghai, China.
+He received both B.A. and M.S. degrees in mathematics and computer science respectively from [Hunan University of Science and Technology](http://www.hnust.edu.cn/).
 He was a research assistant at [Hunan University of Science and Technology](http://www.hnust.edu.cn/) from 2011 to 2012.
 He has published more than 20 papers and the publications have appeared in some well-know conference proceedings and international journals, such as ICWS, ICSOC, IEEE BigData, TSC, TNSM, FGCS, CCPE, etc.

 Research interest
 ------